During 2017-‘18, I was the sole electronics designer and firmware developer for three Opentrons Modules:

-The Thermocycler ramps up and down in temperature, at about 4 degrees Celsius per-second, in order to rapidly change the temperature of whatever material it holds.
-This is to amplify different biological reactions (don’t ask me any more details about the science…).
-The liquids inside can read between 4-100 degrees Celsius.
+The Thermocycler ramps up and down in temperature, at about 4 degrees Celsius per-second, between 4-100 degrees Celsius.

-The electronics had a quite a lot going on.
-The main temperature control was driven by six peltier devices, where two would each be wired in serial, creating three pairs of two driven in parallel on their own PID loops.
-Also, the heated lid was driven by a simple heating pad, a stepper motor driving system was needed to open/close it, plus a solenoid to latch the lid shut and pop it open.
+The main temperature control was driven by six peltier devices, driven separately to create a more uniform temperature gradient.
+In addition, the heated lid was driven by a heating pad, a stepper-motor driving system was needed to open/close the lid, and also a solenoid is used to latch the lid shut and pop it open.

-Six separate thermistors, plus the ADC circuit to go along with them, were used to measure the parallel peltier pairs with accuracy of <0.1 degrees Celsius.
+Six separate thermistors are used to monitor the peltiers with an accuracy of <0.1 degrees Celsius.
 An RGBW LED strip was added as a basic status and progress indicator, and of course there is a power button on the side.